RonenNess/ExpiredStorage/README.md

     }
 };

-// use that storage with Expired Storage expiredStorage = new ExpiredStorage(testStorage);
+// use our custom storage with Expired Storage expiredStorage = new ExpiredStorage(testStorage);
 ```